 Add each user pair, and you’ll start to see them populate the Data Migration screen.
 You’ll get used to checking this screen multiple times a day.
 At this stage, you can send your users their new passwords (for security purposes, I always check off the “force user to change their password on next login” button).
 They can begin using their new email addresses now, and all new mail will show up in their otherwise empty inbox.
 Only after the migration is complete will they see their historical email.

-According to the three Google Workspace chat support engineers I spoke to, there is no way to migrate Google Drive documents between different Google Workspace Accounts.
+According to the three Google Workspace chat support engineers I spoke to, there is no way to migrate Google Drive or other Google services between different Google Workspace Accounts.
 If you try, you’ll get an error like this one:

 This is incredibly cumbersome, and really seems like a large oversight on the part of Google.
 I refuse to believe that this is the official way to move documents between users’ Google Drive documents for a large organization.
 As I mentioned in the intro, I’m sure that there are better tools available for higher-paying customers – but I was not able to access any such tool.